Grape-Nuts: History

+There are two versions of the Grape-Nuts name's origin.
+One is that Post thought that what he referred to as “grape sugar” (glucose) was created when the product was baked.
+Since the product has a nutty flavor, he is said to have combined the two into "grape nuts."
+The second version is that the product resembles grape seeds, or grape “nuts.”

-Grape-Nuts sponsored Rear Admiral Richard E. Byrd’s 1933 expedition to Antarctica, which resulted in the first two-way radio transmission.
+Grape-Nuts sponsored Rear Admiral Richard E. Byrd’s 1933 expedition to Antarctica.
 Maps of Admiral Byrd's expedition appeared on Grape-Nuts boxes at the time.
 During World War II, Grape-Nuts were included in the Allied Forces jungle rations on missions to Panama and various other tropical locations.
 In 1953, Edmund Hillary and Sherpa Tenzing Norgay brought Grape-Nuts along on their trek to the peak of Mount Everest when they became the first to reach the mountain's summit.

 Due to production issues caused by the COVID-19 pandemic Grape-Nuts were temporarily discontinued in 2021 before returning in mid-March.

 Ingredients

 Modern-day original Grape-Nuts contain whole grain wheat flour, malted barley flour, salt, dried yeast, and the following added vitamins and minerals: iron, vitamin B3, zinc oxide, vitamin B6, vitamin B1, and folic acid.
 Grape-Nuts Flakes contain sugar as well.

-According to the Grape-Nuts website, Grape-Nuts "actually contains neither grapes nor nuts".
-The name may have come from the cereal's resemblance to grape seeds, or from its nutty flavor; C. W. Post may also have intended it to refer to its content of glucose, which Post called "grape sugar."